We are a group of undergraduate students who officially represent student voice and the student body to the UMass administration.

 We approve new RSOs and advise students throughout the application process (per semester) and provide emergency funding to RSOs throughout the year.

-Because of the Wellman Document, which is a legally binding trustee document, we are the official governing body of UMass undergraduate students.
+Because of the Wellman Document, which is a legally binding trustee document, we are the official governing body of UMass undergraduate students that is co-equal to the Administration and the Faculty Senate.

-To quickly assess how students view an issue, administrators often look first to the SGA, and because of this, SGA members often have a seat at the decision-making table that other student groups may not receive.
-We are your representatives!
+To assess how students view an issue, administrators often look first to the SGA.
+We are your representatives to the higher ups!

-We also are in charge of allocating funds from the Student Activities Trust Fund, or the SATF.
-Through the Student Activities fee, roughly $2 million is available each year to fund RSOs, making the SATF one of the clearest and most transparent uses of student money.
+We also are allocate funding from the Student Activities Trust Fund, funded through the Student Activities fee, which allows us to allocate $2 million each year to fund RSOs.

 To protect the accessibility and affordability of the university for all students.
 To work to acknowledge, appreciate, and expand the diversity of the student body, including socioeconomic, racial, religious, cultural, gender, sexual orientation and political characteristics.

-The legislative branch is made of the Senate, which is comprised of 60 Senators, the Speaker, the Associate Speaker, and the Special Assistants.
+The Legislative Branch is made up of the Senate, which consists of 60 Senators, the Speaker, the Associate Speaker and non-voting Special Assistants.

-The 60 Senators represent the Undergraduate Body at UMass by class year.
+The 60 Senators represent the Undergraduate Body at the University of Massachusetts Amherst by class year.

-The Senate is responsible for passing resolutions and enactments, allocating the $3.2 million budget, expressing the will of the undergraduate student body on campus
+The Senate is responsible for passing resolutions and enactments, allocating the nearly $3.6 million budget, and expressing the will of the undergraduate student body on campus.

-Senators are appointed to one of the listed standing committees.
-Senators can sit on Faculty Senate or other Administrative Committee such as the Academic Matters Faculty Senate Council or the UMass Police Department Advisory Board.
+Senators are appointed to one of the standing committees.
+Committees tackle projects related to various areas of campus.
+Committees include Administrative Affairs, Academic Oversight, Outreach and Development, and more.
+Check out the committees here.
+Senators can also sit on Faculty Senate Committees or Vice Chancellor Advisory Boards such as the Academic Matters Faculty Senate Council or the UMass Police Department Advisory Board.
+Notes from these committee meetings are made available on the SGA website.

 The Executive Branch consists of the President, the Vice-President, and their appointed Cabinet.